Air Conditioner Flooded Home

-Your air filter works hard to remove dancer, dirt, dust and other debris from your home.
-But overtime it will accumulate too much debris and will need to be replaced.
+Your air filter works hard to remove dancer, dirt, dust, and other debris from your home.
+But over time it will accumulate too much debris and will need to be replaced.
 If you go too long without replacing your air filter, the flow of air will be impeded.
 This can cause the evaporator to get too cold and freeze.
 When the ice melts, water will drip and potentially flood the drain pan.

 6. Low Levels of Refrigerant

-Similarly to a dirty air filter, low levels of refrigerant can cause the evaporator coil to freeze and then causes excess water within your AC when the ice melts.
+Similar to a dirty air filter, low levels of refrigerant can cause the evaporator coil to freeze and then causes excess water within your AC when the ice melts.